 Spiderweb Candle Holder Supplies:

 Aside from the glue gun, everything you need for this project can be picked up at the Dollar Tree.
-Any kind of lass will work, I really liked the look of the rounded glass but it did make it a little trickier to keep the yarn where I wanted it.
+Any kind of glass will work, I really liked the look of the rounded glass but it did make it a little trickier to keep the yarn where I wanted it.

 You’ll also need a few fake spiders.
 I’ve had more and more trouble finding them over the years but you can usually find a pack of spider rings, you’ll just need to clip off the ring part and you’ll be good to go!